SISU'S WINTER WAR

-Promises made almost fifty years earlier have their reckoning.
+Promises made forty years earlier have their reckoning.

 Meri Saari made a promise to her dying mother that she would keep the family together, but she was too young to know how a war can pull people apart.
 With the Soviet invasion of Finland, Meri pledges loyalty to the Lotta Svärds and becomes the sole caretaker for her siblings.
 When her father goes missing in action, she finds herself searching for him on the front lines.